cdk-entest/cloudformation-course/day-3/readme.md

 ## Introduction

-The CDK (Cloud Development Kit) lets you build infrastructure on AWS using programming langugages such as TypesScript, JavaScript, Python, Java, C#/.Net, and Go.
-This note helps you quickly getting started with CDK through building some simple architects.
+The CDK (Cloud Development Kit) lets developers building infrastructure on AWS using programming langugages such as TypesScript, JavaScript, Python, Java, C#/.Net, and Go.
+This note shows how to quickly getting started with CDK through some simple architects.

 - Setup environment
 - Hello CDK